 IGS undertakes both Ball Cone and Tee Bar full flow penetrometer testing.

-Full flow penetrometer testing is undertaken to continuously provide data for our Clients to estimate peak shear strength and residual shear strength in soft and very soft soils, sediments or tailings.
-The larger surface area of the Tee Bar & Ball Cones can help provide a more uniform interpretation of these parameters compared with CPT cones, which have a smaller surface area.
+Full flow penetrometer testing is a specialist form of cone penetration testing undertaken to continuously provide data for our Clients to estimate peak shear strength and residual shear strength in soft and very soft soils, sediments or tailings.
+The larger surface area of the Tee Bar & Ball Cones can help provide a more uniform interpretation of these parameters compared with CPT Testing cones, which have a smaller surface area.

 Examples of Tee Bar and Ball Cones - of Image from ASCE Library

 The Tee Bar was originally developed for use in laboratory testing and was then scaled up for use in off shore site investigation.
 The Ball Cone was then developed to reduce the potential for the load cell, which is located behind the "head" to be subjected to bending moments from different resistances on either side of the bar.